-Cuttlefish usually grow to between 5 and 30 centimeters long, but the giant cuttlefish grow much bigger.
-Giant cuttlefish are only found in the waters off southern Australia and they produce cuttlefish bones up to 1 meter long.
+Cuttlefish usually grow to between two and 12 inches long, but the giant cuttlefish grow much bigger.
+Giant cuttlefish are only found in the waters off southern Australia and they produce cuttlefish bones up to one yard long.
 Cuttlefish are only usually seen in large numbers near the shore in winter when they gather on the shallow reefs to mate and spawn.